 would use for students who perform poorly on the summative assessment and the enrichment

 activities you would assign to students who demonstrate mastery.

-The final project will be emailed to Keith Manos at email@example.com by the last class session.
+The final project will be turned in on the last class session.
 This project is worth 60% of your grade.